-Hilary Gerzhoy is an associate with the law firm of Harris, Wiltshire & Grannis LLP, where she serves as Vice Chair of the firm’s Legal Ethics and Malpractice group.
-She focuses her practice on civil litigation, government investigations, and legal ethics and malpractice.
+Hilary Gerzhoy is a partner at Harris, Wiltshire & Grannis LLP, where she serves as Vice Chair of the firm’s Legal Ethics and Malpractice group.
+She focuses her practice on criminal defense work, legal ethics, and civil litigation.

 Legal Ethics and Malpractice

-Ms. Gerzhoy maintains an active pro bono practice, assisting clients on a broad range of civil and criminal matters.
+Hilary maintains an active pro bono practice, assisting clients on a broad range of civil and criminal matters.
 She has dedicated substantial time to representing victims of domestic violence in matters before the D.C.
 Superior Court.
-She has also successfully represented low-income tenants fighting eviction in landlord-tenant cases.

 As an active member of the legal community, Hilary currently serves on the Membership Committee of the District of Columbia’s Women’s Bar Association and has served on the Junior Board of the D.C.
 Volunteer Lawyers Project.
 She is Barrister at the William B. Bryant Inn of Court.

 Before entering private practice, Hilary clerked for the Honorable Kermit V. Lipez of the United States Court of Appeals for the First Circuit.
 She received her J.D. from the University of California Berkeley School of Law (Boalt Hall), where she served as Online Editor of the California Law Review and a teaching assistant for the Legal Research and Writing Program, and where she received the Prosser Award for Written and Oral Advocacy.
 She received her B.A. from the University of Chicago, graduating Phi Beta Kappa.